Who is a Budget Holder?

 The person who is ultimately responsible for ensuring that the budget is followed is known as the Budget Holder.
 Budget holders are usually the managers and operational directors of companies who are tasked by the owners/shareholders or the board of directors to ensure that the company follows whatever budget is laid out for them.

 In most cases, the managers and the operational directors play a major part in the framing of the budget itself.
-That is the managers and directors play a dual role; they not only help frame the budget but also must make sure that it is followed.
-However, the managers and operational directors may have no say in the framing of the budget and take it from whoever framed it.
-In such case, the manager or operating director acts as a budget holder and must ensure that the budget is followed.
+The managers and directors usually play a dual role; they not only help frame the budget but also must make sure that it is followed.
+However, in some cases, the managers and operational directors may have no say in the framing of the budget and take it from whoever framed it.
+In such cases, the manager or operating director acts as a budget holder and must ensure that the budget is followed.

 To learn more, launch on online financial analysis courses now!

 A Budget Holder for a company needs to ensure that all financial transactions involving the company comply with existing financial rules and regulations governing them.
-Consider the following example.
-Company ABC is a manufacturing company and produces a good X. The manager (acting as budget holder) of company ABC needs to make sure the procurement and acquisition of raw materials for the production of good X follow the financial rules and regulations laid down by the government.
-These include the wages for all workers of company ABC that should be paid out as per the government’s financial rules and regulations.
+Consider the following example: Company ABC is a manufacturing company and produces a good, X. The manager (acting as budget holder) of company ABC needs to make sure the procurement and acquisition of raw materials for the production of X follow the financial rules and regulations laid down by the government.
+These include the wages for all workers of company ABC that should be paid out per the government’s financial rules and regulations.